-Korie Robertson of 'Duck Dynasty': Trump needs to make a change
+'Duck Dynasty' star: Trump wrong on Charlottesville

 Robertson is the wife of famed CEO of Duck Commander and Buck Commander, Willie Robertson, whose family and business are chronicled in the "Duck Dynasty" reality series on A&E.

-Her husband spoke in support of Trump at the Republican National Convention in July 2016.
+Robertson said that even though her husband was an early supporter of Trump and spoke at the Republican National Convention in July 2016, the family was divided over the election.

 "Willie was outspoken and supported Trump from the beginning; and I was not.
-So, we had a lot of discussions about it.
+So we had a lot of discussions about it.
 And we could agree to disagree, as well," Korie Robertson said.

-Robertson said she hadn't made the decision on who to vote for until the day of the election, and her choice ultimately came down to Hillary Clinton's views on abortion.
+Robertson said she ultimately voted for Trump -- but that she didn't make the decision until Election Day.
+Her choice, she said, came down to Hillary Clinton's views on abortion.

-CNN spoke to Robertson days after she retweeted former President Barack Obama's widely shared Twitter message on the day of the violence at a white supremacist rally August 12 in Charlottesville, Virginia.
+CNN spoke to Robertson days after she retweeted former President Barack Obama's widely shared Twitter message on the day of the Charlottesville violence.

 Obama tweeted a quote from Nelson Mandela's 1994 autobiography "Long Walk to Freedom" that said, "No one is born hating another person because of the color of his skin or his background or his religion.
 People must learn to hate, and if they can learn to hate, they can be taught to love, for love comes more naturally to the human heart than its opposite."